 Roller compactor machines or attachments are a fantastic option for this step as well.

 Roller compactors can sometimes work well in slab installations as well.
-Consult our Techo-Spec Vol. 17 to learn more about the difference between paver and slab installation (go to https://www.techo-bloc.com/en/techo-specs/).
+Consult our Techo-Spec guide to learn more about the differences between paver and slab installation.

 Fill the joints up to 1/8 inch (3 mm) below the edge or chamfer.
 It is best to compact in several directions to avoid air gaps or voids in the joints.
 Our recommendation is a series of concentric circles beginning at the pavement’s edge, working your way inward to the center to “pinch” the units in on each other.
 Afterward, a “north-south” and “east-west” will unsure uniform compaction and consolidation.